awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 Package up the project into an executable **.jar** (JAR) file by using the following Maven command.

      mvn package
+(Scott: When I tried to run mvn package, I got the error "Could not find resource 'checkstyle.xml'." so I removed it from the pom file.)

 The JAR file is located in the target folder.